What are the risk factors for Ewing tumors?

 Studies of children with Ewing tumors have not found links to radiation, chemicals, or any other environmental exposures.

-Ewing tumors occur most often in whites (either non-Hispanic or Hispanic).
+Ewing tumors are much more common among whites (either non-Hispanic or Hispanic).
 They are less common among Asian Americans and are extremely rare among African Americans.
 The reason for this is not known.

 These cancers are slightly more common in males than in females.